LeetSquad/Swarm-nbzz/README.md

 nbzz running in the goerli testnet ,to running nbzz ,you do need some geth.

 then `cd /path_to_bee/` ,you will see keys dir in there.
-then run `nbzz faucet -p you-bee-password` to get some nbzz for pledge.
-then run `nbzz pledge -p you-bee-password` to pledge some nbzz for start
+then run `nbzz pledge add -p you-bee-password` to pledge some nbzz. the run  `nbzz start -p you-bee-password` to  start mining.
-mining.
-the run  `nbzz start -p you-bee-password` to  start mining.